kubeflow/kubeflow/components/centraldashboard/ci/README.md

       name: update-manifests
 ```

-As shown above, 2 Tasks are executed by the Pipeline.
+2 Tasks are referenced by the Pipeline.
 These tasks consume inputs or produce outputs provided by the PipelineRun.

 ### Pipeline Parameterization